adrianarotaru/personal-website/_pages/cv.md

 * **February 2022 - present : Software Engineer**
   * _Zipline International, Spatial Planning_, South San Francisco, CA
-    * Define system requirements for route planning with consideration of population, ground obstacles, and terrain
+    * Define system requirements for route planning, given population, ground obstacles, and terrain data
     * Collaborate with geo-spatial team on evaluation of relevant geo-spatial databases
     * Support the System Safety Case framework and documentation, and present to regulators
     * Participate in technical discussions with external stakeholders from the industry (i.e. ASTM)